-- (a) the financial statements and notes set out on pages 37 to 87 are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Company as at 30 June 2011 and of its performance, as represented by the results of its operations and its cash flows, for the year ended on that date; and - (ii) complying with Accounting Standards in Australia and the Corporations Regulations 2001; - (b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in Note 2 (b); and - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- (a) the financial statements and notes set out on pages 38 to 92 are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Company as at 30 June 2013 and of its performance, as represented by the results of its operations and its cash flows, for the year ended on that date; and - (ii) complying with Accounting Standards in Australia and the Corporations Regulations 2001; - (b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in Note 2 (b); and - (c) subject to the matters discussed in Note 2(g), there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

-This declaration has been made after receiving the declarations required to be made to the directors in accordance with section 295A of the Corporations Act 2001 for the year ending 30 June 2012.
+This declaration has been made after receiving the declarations required to be made to the directors in accordance with section 295A of the Corporations Act 2001 for the year ending 30 June 2013.